InzamamShaikh567/CatLoad/README.md

 Learn how to get your [cookies.txt](https://www.reddit.com/r/youtubedl/wiki/cookies) file and load it into the app settings.

-Note: For bulk downloading, we prefer using a VPN to help avoid IP rate limits.
+Note: When downloading a large number of videos, using a VPN may help reduce the chance of IP rate limiting.

 <p align="center">
   <img src="screenshot/cookies.png" width="80%" alt="Cookie import" />